×

 Implementing the law will be challenging for many struggling housing associations.

-However, digital tools like EVO can help landlords efficiently deal with emergency repairs, hazards as well as damp and mould.
+However, digital tools like EVO can help landlords efficiently deal with emergency repairs and hazards, as well as damp and mould.

 Contact us today to discover how EVO can help your organisation comply with Awaab’s Law.